 But what if it’s all a big fat lie?
 What if the very foods we’ve been told to eat to prevent disease are actually the culprits behind inflammation, obesity, heart disease, and diabetes?
 I wrote here about which fats to use and which to ditch, and which are best for high temperature cooking/frying, so read this post for more background info.
 Now, I want to touch on why vegetable oils are unhealthy and which fats you should be using.

 Vegetable oil is not a Health Food

 Go into your kitchen.
 Look in your pantry.
 Do you have a jug of vegetable oil?
 You probably use it in cooking/baking because it’s been deodorized and doesn’t impart any flavor or smell into your food.
 Guess what?
 That’s not normal.
 We’re accustomed to using oils that have been so highly chemically processed and deodorized that they smell nothing like the plant or seed from which they came.
 Remember that oils should smell like their source: Unrefined coconut oils smell like coconut, right?
 Olive oil has a grassy, fruity smell like olives.

-Please understand that the recommendations about using PUFAs are wrong and that vegetable oils actually contribute to the inflammation that they are said to prevent.
+Please understand that the recommendations about using PUFAs may be incorrect and that vegetable oils may actually contribute to the inflammation that they are said to prevent.
 Why?
 Because they have been highly chemically processed and need solvents to be extracted (it takes a lot of pressure to get oil out of corn or a grapeseed) and deodorized, and PUFAs are very sensitive to light, heat, and air due to their unstable molecular structure.
 Rancidity happens when they are heated and exposed to light.
 When you eat rancid oils, they create free radical damage and inflammation in your body.